Estimation of a Two-component Mixture Model with Applications to Multiple Testing: A heuristic estimator of

 In the above plots we have used numerical methods to approximate the second derivative of $\gamma d_n(\hat{F}_{s,n}^{\gamma},\check{F}_{s,n}^{\gamma})$ (using the method of double differencing).
 We advocate plotting the function $\gamma d_n(\hat{F}_{s,n}^{\gamma},\check{F}_{s,n}^{\gamma})$ as $\gamma$ varies between 0 and 1.
 In most cases, plots similar to Fig.~\ref{fig:PlotCritFunc} would immediately convey to the practitioner the most appropriate choice of $\tilde \alpha_0$.
 In some cases though, there can be multiple peaks in the second derivative, in which case some discretion on the part of the practitioner might be required.
 It must be noted that the idea of finding the point where the second derivative is large to detect an ``elbow'' or ``knee'' of a function is not uncommon; see e.g., \cite{SC04}.
+However, in Section \ref{sec:comparison} and Appendix \ref{sec:perfor_cont}, we show some simulation examples where $\tilde{\alpha}_0$ fails to consistently estimate the ``elbow'' of $\gamma d_n(\hat{F}_{s,n}^{\gamma},\check{F}_{s,n}^{\gamma}).$